BOARD OF DIRECTORS

 - Jamey Hoose (Clarkson University Shipley Center Incubation Programs)

-- Thomas Murdock (University at Buffalo Incubator Programs and Wester New York Innovation Network)
+- Thomas Murdock (University at Buffalo Incubator Programs and Western New York Incubator Network)

 - Tom Schryver (Rev: Ithaca Startup Works, Southern Tier Startup Alliance)